-Forbes reported on Friday that the Food and Drug Administration is requesting input on marijuana's potential for abuse, medicinal benefits, trafficking, and the potential impact of rescheduling marijuana.
+Forbes reported on Friday that the Food and Drug Administration is requesting input on marijuana's potential for abuse, potential medicinal benefits, trafficking, and the potential impact of rescheduling marijuana.

 The FDA is making the request prior to compiling the country's response to the World Health Organization (WHO).
 The World Health Organization's Expert Committee on Drug Dependence will consider the information before making recommendations about global restrictions on marijuana.

 The Committee will meet in June and present the findings to the Secretary of the United Nations and discuss whether further analysis is needed to decide if the drug's classification should be rescheduled on an international level.

 The FDA is requesting that persons from the Ministry of Health in member states be designated to answer the World Health Organization's questionnaires.
 The deadline for comment submissions is April 23, 2018.

 The questionnaires request specifics on marijuana and its compounds, including cannabidiol (CBD) and tetrahydrocannabinol (THC).
 The questionnaire also requests information on the synthetic marijuana drug dronabinol, which is the active compound used in Marinol and Syndros, both approved by the FDA for treating cancer patients in chemotherapy and AIDS patients.